No. 653 Squadron AAC: History

 On 23 August 1945 the Squadron were transferred to 84 Group and on 15 September 1945 were finally disbanded after the German surrender.

 Reformation from 1958

-No. 653 Squadron came into being again in Cyprus on 11 May 1958, but now as a squadron of the Army Air Corps.
+No. 653 Squadron came into being again in Kermia, Cyprus on 11 May 1958, but now as a squadron of the Army Air Corps.
 It then moved to Aden on 9 March 1961 and becoming HQ 3 Wing during 1965 serving in Aden till 1967.
 The unit was shortly disbanded on 19 October 1967 but was reformed at AAC Netheravon on 1 November 1971, it was remustered from 660 Squadron from December 1978 and moved to Germany on 1 November 1978.

-The squadron operates the Apache AH.1 from Wattisham Airfield, with 3 Regiment Army Air Corps.
+The squadron operated the Apache AH.1 from Wattisham Airfield, with 3 Regiment Army Air Corps.
 After 2015 it became the Apache Conversion Squadron.

+Upon retirement of the Apache AH.1 the Squadron moved to Middle Wallop retaining the role of Apache Conversion to Role (CTR) on the Apache AH-64E.